joshbuchea/HEAD/README.md

 <title>Page Title</title>
 ```

-**meta charset** - defines the encoding of the website, utf-8 is the standard
+`meta charset` - defines the encoding of the website, `utf-8` is the standard

-**meta name="viewport"** - viewport settings related to mobile responsiveness
+`meta name="viewport"` - viewport settings related to mobile responsiveness

-**width=device-width** means that it will use the physical width of the device (instead of zooming out) which is good with mobile friendly pages
+`width=device-width` - use the physical width of the device (great for mobile!)

-**initial-scale=1** is the initial zoom, 1 means no zoom
+`initial-scale=1` - the initial zoom, 1 means no zoom

 **[⬆ back to top](#table-of-contents)**